About Us

 “Rocktown” reflects the beginning.

-Before Harrisonburg and Rockingham were named, there was the Valley where a community informally known as Rocktown grew.
+In the heart of the Shenandoah Valley, before Harrisonburg and Rockingham were named, a community informally known as Rocktown grew around a briskly flowing spring.

 Stone homes, churches and schools, railroad beds, and scenic overlooks remind us of the men and women whose grit and vision laid the foundation of the place we call home.